kmanpearl/7712_alignment_and_assembly/README.md

 Currently the file pathing is inflexible.
 The output directory named `output` must exist.
 If this directory is preexisting, any files in it with the same name as ouput files will be overwritten.
+To prevent this, move all files in the `output` directory into a new directory.
-To create the output directory:
+To create the output directory if it does not exist:

 `mkdir output`